IRT-SystemX/InteractiveAI/README.md

 ### Authentication data

-The system use the authentication data of OperatorFabric.
-OperatorFabric use keycloak to manage users  authentication data.
-You can check it on port 89.
+For a development environment, the system uses predefined initial data for Keycloak setup.
-You can find authentication data in OperatorFabric repository under config/docker/users-docker.yml and config/keycloak
+You can find authentication data under config/dev/cab-keycloak

 Some examples of credentials: